 As you can well imagine, hotel taxes in New York City can be rather steep.
 Local and state tax on accommodations is 14.25% plus a bed tax of between $2 and $6 per night and another tax of $1.50 per unit.
 Some hotels may even add additional surcharges for various reasons.
-When comparing prices, it's very important to know whether all taxes and surcharges are included in the price.
+When comparing prices, it's very important to know whether all taxes are included in the price.
 When you receive a price quote from NYCVP, you are assured that ALL TAXES are included.

 JUST THE RIGHT SEASONING

 Hotel rates in New York City fluctuate a great deal depending upon the season.
 Generally, rates are highest from September through mid-December, and lowest in January, February, July and August.